 Now that we’ve gone over all four elements – earth, light, water, and air – it has become quite obvious that the fifth element is not some cute girl with an orange wig, but luxury itself.

 - These LED lamps make an energy-efficient replacement and substitute for standard 60 watt incandescent lamps.
 At 8.
 5...

 - These bulbs are a great energy-saving replacement for old incandescent bulbs because each lamp has a total lifespan of...

-- SAVE UP TO 85% ON YOUR ENERGY BILL - Buy TCP energy efficient 9 watt LED bulbs to replace your 60 watt bulbs and see the...
+- SAVE UP TO 85% ON YOUR ENERGY BILL – Energy efficient 9 watt LED bulbs to replace your 60 watt bulbs for immediate...

 - DIRECT REPLACEMENT LED bulbs to replace incandescent, halogen, and CFL lamps.
 9W LED bulb replaces 60W bulb.
 4000K Cool...

 - PERFECT 100W A19 Light Bulb Replacement.
 This small and compact LED bulb will fit in all light fixtures